ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 <b> freeIPA: the opensource version of RedHat IdM </b>

-Here I am going to install and configure a local lab IdM portal using the opensource version of RedHat IdM called "freeIPA", with 3 linux box to validate the user permission and clinet hosts (both CentOS and Ubuntu) enrollment, requirement and design as bellow:
+Here I am going to install and configure a local lab IdM portal using the opensource version of RedHat IdM called "freeIPA", with 3 linux boxes to validate the user permission and client hosts (both CentOS and Ubuntu) enrollment, requirement and design as bellow:

 - freeIPA Server: freeipa-server.zackz.oonline 11.0.1.150 (CentOS 7.9)